 Absolutely!
 After frying, allow them to cool completely at room temperature and store in a zip-top freezer bag or container for up to 3 months.

-REHEAT CORN DOGS
+HOW TO REHEAT CORN DOGS

 Arrange frozen corn dogs on a baking sheet and bake at 350 degrees for about 15 to 20 minutes.